 For the most part, it holds a razor to adequately shave one’s own back with.

 It took a little under 30 minutes to adequately shave my back with the Giraffe with a standard face razor.
-I also shaved my back dry as I know this works the best for me with shaving with a standard razor.
+I also shaved my back dry as I know this works best for me with shaving with a standard razor.
 The problem with using a standard razor is that it often clogs very easily with the longer back hair.
 It wasn’t designed to shave back hair, it’s designed to shave facial hair.
-This adds to shave time as well as to cleaning and unclogging time.
+This adds to shaving time as well as to cleaning and unclogging time.

-The oval-like handle let me quite easily index the razor shaving head while shaving.
+The oval-like handle let me quite easily index the razor-shaving head while shaving.
 It didn’t leave me guessing at what angle I was shaving at, it just always was where I wanted it, at the correct angle.
 This is a problem with some of the back shavers I have reviewed in the past, The Giraffe doesn’t have this problem at all.

 The Giraffe will hit all the impossible angles you get when you try and shave your back.
-If you don’t mind shaving with a purple razor extension handle, but who cares when you’re in the privacy of your own shower.
+If you don’t mind shaving with a purple razor extension handle, who cares when you’re in the privacy of your own shower?
 Right, men?
 As we puff your chest out.
 Me…I don’t care what color it is, as long as it works!

 All kidding aside, it performs pretty darn well and especially considering this is designed mostly for people with mobility issues.

 This might be a great shaver to share with the wife as well.
 I know from personal experience.
 I had my wife try a razor extender for shaving her legs and she hasn’t gone back to using a regular razor yet.
 She has yet to try The Giraffe, but I think she would love it.
 She just loves not having to bend over as much.
 So you married men if you’re looking to for a gift for your significant other.
 Ding, ding, ding.
 Here lies the answer, to back hair and a razor extender for her.